arshu18/arshu18/README.md

 - 👋 Hi, I’m @arshu18
-- 👀 I’m interested in HTML,CSS and JavaScript.
+- 👀 I’m interested in learning new technologies.
 - 🌱 I’m currently learning Git Basics and a newbie here.
-- 💞️ I’m looking to collaborate on FrontEnd design projects.
+- 💞️ I’m looking to collaborate on projects that improve my skills.

 <!---
 arshu18/arshu18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.